q-rai/WasteKnox/README.md

 seperate databases and complex bussiness logic is required to produce interactive visualizations.

-## Data Catalog (Intake)
+## Data Processing and Data Catalog (Intake)

-The waste and resources department has their data in several locations (excel spreadsheets).
+The waste and resources department has their data in one large excel file containing multiple sheets with several matrices each for different types of waste.
+We processed this excel sheet using pandas, saving the data out into one csv file per matrix.
 A data catalog was used to unify the data as a single resource and expose the data as a dataframe.
 Allowing each datasource to be manipulated in the same way.
 Additionally it allow the data to update with each new month of data automatically.

 ```